 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-Thanks to the passing of Measure 26-173, Portland’s gas tax, and engagement from school community members, Safe Routes identified over 1,200 projects throughout the city to create a network that connects schools in every high school cluster across the city.
+Thanks to the passing of Measure 26-173, Portland’s gas tax, and engagement from school community members, Safe Routes to School identified over 1,200 projects that would create a network that connects schools in every high school cluster across the city.

-The total identified need is over $250 million, and though we have a great start with the current Fixing Our Street funding, we still have a long way to go.
-Fortunately, thanks to the identification process we worked on last year with each school community, Safe Routes to School has a clear list of identified projects that are well suited to attract other local, regional and state safety funding sources.
+The total identified need is over $250 million, and though we have a great start with the current Fixing Our Streets funding, we still have a long way to go.
+Fortunately, thanks to the identification process we worked on last year with each school community, Safe Routes to School has a clear list of identified projects that are well-suited to attract other local, regional, and state safety funding sources.

 We are excited to share the Fixing Our Streets Safe Routes to School map of Primary Investment Routes for each permanent public elementary, K-8, and middle school and identified safety projects along those routes.

 Find details on projects, routes, and the process at SafeRoutesProjects.com

 Portland’s Safe Routes to School initiative is a comprehensive equity-focused program to improve walking and biking conditions around schools.
 Partnerships and collaboration with schools, community organizations, regional agencies, and neighborhoods are central to the program’s success.

 Safe Routes to School uses infrastructure improvements (such as crosswalks) and educational campaigns to improve safety, reduce congestion, and encourage physical activity.